telerik/winforms-docs/commandbar/how-to/prevent-the-control-from-gaining-focus.md

 # Prevent the control from gaining focus

-##

-Currently, RadCommandBar receives the focus.
+Currently, __RadCommandBar__ receives the focus.
 One can easily override this behavior and do not allow the control to become focused.
 Here are the three simple steps that need to be followed:

-1. Create a custom class that derives from RadCommandBar;
+1. Create a custom class that derives from __RadCommandBar__;

-1. Override the ThemeClassName property, so that the theming mechanism can recognize the new control as a RadCommandBar;
+1. Override the __ThemeClassName__ property, so that the theming mechanism can recognize the new control as a __RadCommandBar__;

 1. Override the ProcessFocusRequested method and return false.